OFFIS

 The Oldenburger OFFIS - Institut für Informatik (OFFIS - Institute for Information Technology) is a research institute located in the city of Oldenburg, Germany.
-The institute was founded on July 6, 1991 and works closely together with the Carl von Ossietzky University of Oldenburg.
-OFFIS is an application-oriented research and development institute and a centre of excellence for selected areas of information technology and its fields of application.
+The institute was founded on July 6, 1991, and works closely together with the Carl von Ossietzky University of Oldenburg.
+OFFIS is an application-oriented research and development institute and a center of excellence for selected areas of information technology and its fields of application.

 Organization

 The institute is divided in four research divisions Energy, Health, Society and Manufacturing.

-The Energy division focusses on energy management and the energy efficiency of digital systems.
+The Energy division focuses on energy management and the energy efficiency of digital systems.

-In the Health division research focusses on enabling humans to live in a condition of full physical, mental, and social well-being.
+In the Health division, research focuses on enabling humans to live in a condition of full physical, mental, and social well-being.

-The Society division focusses on technological innovations for a sustainable digital society and the associated design framework in science, business and politics.
+The Society division focuses on technological innovations for a sustainable digital society and the associated design framework in science, business, and politics.

-The Manufacturing division transfers its ICT competences for industry 4.0 from practice-oriented research into the economy so that it can actively participate in shaping the digital transformation.
+The Manufacturing division transfers its ICT competences for Industry 4.0 from practice-oriented research into the economy so that it can actively participate in shaping the digital transformation.

-Alongside the four application oriented departments the institute established seven technology-focussed competence clusters:
+Alongside the four application-oriented departments, the institute established seven technology-focussed competence clusters: